 From a loss prevention management perspective, our attentions must focus on disruptive risk.
 As described by one industry leader, “Assuming the enterprise has taken the necessary precautions to ensure product quality, integrity, and safety, the primary risk to any organization posed by the supply network is disruption.
 Any disruption in production or delivery will result in potential lost sales, decreased revenue, margin erosion, and profit loss.”
 These risks can exist at each origin location, at each intermediate location through which the product travels, and along each transportation link between points.

 Companies must design operational plans that will serve to identify potential threats; evaluate how, when, and where they may occur; develop effective approaches to mitigate losses; and build programs that improve efficiency and business recovery.
-Theft is a primary consideration, but specific risks will vary depending on a variety of factors specific to a unique supply-chain network.
+Theft is a primary consideration, but specific risks will vary depending on a variety of factors unique to a given supply-chain network.
 The potential risks must be identified and analyzed at each point along the network, building the plan that serves as the cornerstone of retail supply chain resiliency.

 But where do we start?
 What are our greatest risks?
 How do we determine where to focus our attention and resources?
 These are just some of the questions facing our industry leaders as we access the risks and construct our plans.